NJNischal/beginner_tutorials/readme.md

 rosrun beginner_tutorials listener
 ```

+## Using roslaunch
+To use roslaunch file, type the following in the terminal
+'''
+roslaunch begineer_tutorials week10HW.launch requency:=1
+'''
+Here we can set the frequency to any other value we like.

+## ROS Service
+To change the output text string, please type the following in a new terminal after following the steps needed to source the workspace:
+'''
+rosservice call /editString "This is the newly modified string message"
+'''

+## RQT console, logger
+To run the RQT console and logger, type the following codes in two new terminals:
+'''
+rqt_console
+'''
+'''
+rosrun rqt_logger_level rqt_logger_level
+'''

 ## Assumptions/Dependencies
 1) ROS distro used here is: 'Kinetic'.
 2) Minimum version of CMake required is: 2.8.3
+3) Ubuntu version used: 16.04 LTS